Porter-dm/lp-sdlc-rollups/README.md

 ### Tagged Release - tagged-release.yml
 Create an Octopus release on the `Pre Release` or `Production` channels whenever the repo is tagged.
 Tags that contain a pre-release suffix will go to `Pre Release`.

+Adding a change to this file in order to test commit version numbers.

 ## soon to be retired
 This also contains the Jenkins build pipeline, though the pipeline independently checks out the required version rather than using the chart that is local to it.
 This is just to save us having 2 repos which would be confusing.